DavidSuy/my-website/README.md

 This file is just a readMe File

 The purpose of this file is to provide examples on how to use Git and Github together.

+## Getting started

+to get started with this project, just `clone` this repository.